 In six years, we’ve raised more than

-to help end child poverty and positively impacted nearly
+to help end child poverty and positively impacted over

 in America and around the world.

 Money raised through Red Nose Day goes into the Red Nose Day Fund and is issued as grants to support a range of programs delivered by trusted grantee partners working across the US and around the world.

 In the US alone, around 12 million children – that’s nearly 1 in 6 – live in poverty.
 Globally, about 663 million children are deprived of one or more basic needs, like food, shelter, safe drinking water, sanitation, healthcare or education.